UNDER CONSTRUCTION

 Preparations and Prejudices

-Friday, 22.
-November
+Friday, 22nd November

 Mrs. Bennet awoke unusually early, for the sun, streaming with uncommon brightness through the chintz curtains, would not allow her the pleasure of slumbering longer.
-Her husband, Mr. Bennet, was still asleep, though he often had dressed and sat at this desk before she went downstairs.
+Her husband, Mr. Bennet, was still asleep, though he often had dressed and sat at his desk before she went downstairs.

-She lay for a few moments, her mind fluttering between the agreeable remembrance of yesterday's visit and the delightful prospect of the days to come.
-A real ball, at Netherfield!
-Her mindquickly reviewed her daughters' wardrobes to see what needed to be done.
-No mother in the neighbourhood could compete with her when it came to her daughters.
-Everybody would be at the milliner's before the day was out, she thought.
-Thankfully, in her mission to advantage her daughters, she had purchased the best her pin money could buy.
+Everyone would be at the milliner's before the day was out, she thought.
+Thankfully, in her mission to advantage her daughters, she had purchased the best her pin money could buy from time to time.
 Besides, she always had a cupboard full of linen, lace and ribbons, pearls, and silk roses that would make the village milliner envious.
-The collection was as old as her first daughter was born.
+The collection had grown over many years, almost as long as she had been a mother.
 She kept it under key and used it when needed.
-Her daughters, in their surprise, never questioned where the treats had come from.
+Her daughters, in their surprise, never really questioned where the treats had come from.

-Mr. Bingley, such a charming man!
-He had stood by his word.
-Good Heavens!
-All that expense to fulfil a girl's request.
-It must be for Jane.
-What other inducement would do?
-And to top it all, the Netherfield party, and Mr. Bingley himself no less, had condescended to bring the invitation in person.
+And to top it all, the Netherfield party, and Mr. Bingley himself, no less, had condescended to bring the invitation in person.
 It was an honour she could not cease to turn over in her thoughts.
 How many ladies in the neighbourhood could boast the same?
 None, surely.

 Propped upon her pillows, she smiled to herself and began to consider how best such distinction ought to be acknowledged.
-Mere thanks would never do.
+Mere expressions of thanks would never do.
 No, something more was required, something that might impress upon Mr. Bingley and his sisters the gratitude of the Bennet family – and perhaps confirm to them the wisdom of attaching themselves to it more permanently.
-A dinner, yes!
-Everybody praised her table.
-A handsome dinner at Longbourn, and as soon as possible, before the ball should take up all the conversation.
-Saturday evening would do exceedingly well.

 Already she could picture the table groaning beneath a profusion of dishes, Mr. Bingley seated beside Jane, Caroline Bingley obliged to admire the abundance of the repast and her silver candlesticks from London, and Mr. Darcy – well, she would find a place for him too.
 However, he need not be her concern.

-The vision was so pleasing that she clapped her hands together in the bed, to the astonishment of Mr. Bennet, who muttered from his own pillow that he hoped such early industry would not ruin his breakfast.
+The vision was so pleasing that she clapped her hands together in bed, to the astonishment of Mr. Bennet, who muttered from his own pillow that he hoped such early industry would not ruin his breakfast.
 Mrs. Bennet paid him no attention.
 He must be tired after his exertion the previous night, she mused with a smile on her face.
+They did not always agree on matters, but that never stopped her husband from enjoying her company in the solitude of her chamber.

 Her head was now full of matters more important: menus and invitations, and she determined, the very instant she quitted her chamber, to set Hill upon the business.

 Mrs. Bennet dressed with unusual despatch, for her head was so full of dinners and Netherfield that she scarce had patience for cap or kerchief.
 Before Hill had a chance to gather up the discarded ribbons, she was already descending the stairs into the small parlour she claimed for her own affairs.
 The great round table stood ready, covered with patterns, stray needles, and scraps of old menus; but she brushed these aside, seized a sheet of paper, and began to write as if all Hertfordshire depended on her pen.